lablup/backend.ai/docs/install/upgrade-existing-cluster.rst

 A minor upgrade means upgrading a Backend.AI cluster while keeping the major version same (e.g. 24.03.0 to 24.03.1).
 Usually changes for minor upgrades are meant for fixing critical bugs rather than introducing new features.
 In general there should be only trivial changes between minor versions that won't affect how users interact with the software.
-To plan the upgrade, first check following facts:
+To plan the upgrade, first check the following facts:

 * Read every bit of the release changelog.